smithjd/sql-pet/README.md

     `$ docker-compose stop`

-## DVD Rental database installation

-* Download the backup file for the dvdrental test database by executing a command inside the docker container with:

-   `$ docker exec sql-pet_postgres9_1 /src/get_dvdrental.sh`

-* get a command prompt inside the docker container running Postgres
+* When you have time explore the Postgres environment by browsing around inside the Docker command with a shell

-    `$ docker exec -ti sql-pet_postgres9_1 /bin/bash`
+    `$ docker exec -ti sql-pet_postgres9_1 sh`

-    To exit Docker enter:
+  + To exit Docker enter:

     `# exit`

-* Inside Docker, you can enter the Postgres command-line utility psql by entering
+  + Inside Docker, you can enter the Postgres command-line utility psql by entering

     `# psql -U postgres`